libfuse/sshfs/sshfs.rst

    sets the interval for forced cleaning of the directory cache when full.

+-o direct_io
+   This option disables the use of page cache (file content cache) in the kernel for this filesystem.
+   This has several affects:
+   1. Each read() or write() system call will initiate one or more read or write operations, data will not be cached in the kernel.
+   2. The return value of the read() and write() system calls will correspond to the return values of the read and write operations.
+This is useful for example if the file size is not known in advance (before reading it). e.g. /proc filesystem

 In addition, SSHFS accepts several options common to all FUSE file systems.
 These are described in the `mount.fuse` manpage (look for "general", "libfuse specific", and "high-level API" options).